braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/fine_network_traffic_control.md

 ***`RequestPolicy` enum value: `automatic`***

 This is the **default request policy** value.
-With this value, immediate server requests are performed when user-facing data is required for Braze's features, such as in-app messages.
+With this value, immediate server requests are performed when user-facing data is required for Braze features, such as in-app messages.

 The Braze SDK will automatically handle all server communication, including:
-- Flushing custom events and attributes data to Braze's servers
+- Flushing custom events and attributes data to Braze servers
 - Updating Content Cards and geofences
 - Requesting new in-app messages